Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Online

-Online therapy removes geographic barriers entirely.
-You can access specialists who may not practice within 100 miles of your location.
+Online therapy removes geographic barriers entirely, including access to specialists who may not practice within 100 miles.

 You have insurance and want the lowest out-of-pocket cost